RunOpenCode/backup/README.markdown

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/630d6a08-9ff8-4099-adda-8ff33e29a329/big.png)](https://insight.sensiolabs.com/projects/630d6a08-9ff8-4099-adda-8ff33e29a329)

-This library is fork of 'kbond/php-backup' library with significant modifications which disables compatibility with its original.
+**NOTE:** *This library is fork of 'kbond/php-backup' library with significant modifications which disables compatibility with its original.*

-This library is still work in progress.
-Estimated delivery is middle of december, 2015.
+Every process of backup can be broken down to several activities:

+- Prepare files to backup from various sources (filesystem, database...)
+- Process those files somehow (create zip archive, per example) and name it according to some convention
+- Determine if there is sufficient backup space on your backup storage system, and delete old backups if neccessary
+- Copy new backup to backup destination

+Having in mind the process stated above, we can extrapolate several major parts of backup system:

+- Source
+- Processor
+- Namer
+- Rotator
+- Destination

 -------------------

-This library is licensed under same license as original library.
+This library is licensed under MIT license, same license as original library.
 For original library license, please visit:
 [https://github.com/kbond/php-backup/blob/master/LICENSE](https://github.com/kbond/php-backup/blob/master/LICENSE).

 For license of this library, see LICENSE file distributed with this package.